Auberon Waugh: Private Eye

 Waugh became known for his Private Eye diary, which ran from the early 1970s until 1985, and which he described as "specifically dedicated to telling lies".
 He fitted in well with the Eye, although he made clear his particular dislike of the Labour government of the 1970s.
 The education secretary Shirley Williams became an especial hate figure because of her support for comprehensive education.
-In his autobiography Will This Do?, Waugh claimed that he had broken two bottles of wine by banging them together too hard to celebrate when she lost her House of Commons seat at Hertford and Stevenage in the general election of 1979.
+In his autobiography Will This Do?, Waugh claimed that he had broken two bottles of wine by banging them together too hard in celebration when she lost her House of Commons seat at Hertford and Stevenage in the general election of 1979.

-Waugh was himself a candidate at the 1979 election, indulging another of his pet hates, former Liberal Leader Jeremy Thorpe, who was about to stand trial for conspiracy to murder in a scandal that Waugh had helped to expose.
+Waugh was himself a candidate at the 1979 election, indulging another of his pet hates, that which he held towards former Liberal Leader Jeremy Thorpe, who was about to stand trial for conspiracy to murder in a scandal that Waugh had helped to expose.
 It was alleged that Thorpe had links to an incident in which a man called Norman Scott, who claimed to have had an affair with Thorpe, had seen his dog shot dead.
 Waugh stood against Thorpe for the Dog Lovers' Party in North Devon, and Thorpe obtained an injunction against the distribution of Waugh's election literature; but despite this The Spectator and The Guardian both printed it in full.
 Waugh polled only 79 votes, but Thorpe lost his seat.

 Waugh left Private Eye in 1986 when Ian Hislop succeeded Richard Ingrams as editor.